siqb/CarND-Vehicle-Detection/README.md

 Ultimately I searched on a single scale using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

 To improve the performnce of the classfier, I augmented the dataset with some transform versions of the training data.

-Here are some example images:
+Here is an exmaple image which shows how the classification takes place.
+The classifier runs over each sliding window one by one, hot ones get highlighted in red and are queued up over ten frames, and the aggregated heatmap gets turned into a detection in the regions where its hot enough.

-![alt text][image4]
+![alt text][image9]

 ---